ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 --- back

-# Benefits for ACE Transport Profiles # {#sec-benefits-for-profiles}
+# Benefits for ACE Profiles # {#sec-benefits-for-profiles}

-For any transport profile of ACE, the following holds.
+For any profile of ACE, the following holds.

 * The new ACE workflow defined in {{sec-workflow}} is effectively possible to use.
 This is beneficial for deployments where the communication leg between C and the RS is constrained, but the communication leg between the AS and RS is not.